 As Taylor’s muse continues to fire on all pistons, musical tastemakers agree that fans and listeners should tune their ears into the continuing creativity of a true musical master.
 “If names like Willie Nelson, Guy Clark, Kris Kristofferson and Townes Van Zandt mean anything to you, you should make a point of discovering Chip Taylor,”

-CHUCK PROPHET AND THE MISSION EXPRESS (USA) Plus Support Sun 31 May 2015 The Glee Club £17.5 Adv
+CHUCK PROPHET AND THE MISSION EXPRESS (USA) Plus Support Sun 31 May 2015 The Maze £17.5 Adv

 "Prophet delivers with quixotic swagger and declamatory sneer."
 MOJO